 What is the best way to eat clean?

 Start one meal at a time!
 Prepare a meal plan for the week and shop for what you need.
 Prep your meals ahead of time to help stay on track.
+You can also join my Clean Eating 101 Mini-Course for more targeted resources.

 How do you eat clean and lose weight?

 If you eat a clean diet and exercise moderately, you should be able to reach your ideal weight fairly easily.
 Consult your healthcare professional for individualized support.
+Or, see my article about why you can’t lose weight no matter what.

 What is clean eating food list?

 Any food in its whole form or minimally processed could be considered part of a clean eating diet.
+Check out this list of healthy foods to eat every day.

-Clean Eating Best Practices & Final Tips
+Best Practices & Final Tips

 1. Be Prepared

 There’s no need to resort to junk food or foods that don’t make you feel great when you have your own meals and snacks prepared and packed with you!
-Set aside some self-care time each week to plan out your meals, write your grocery list, and prep ahead of time.

 2. Cook What You Love

-Develop a few trusted, favorite go-to clean eating recipes.
 Following recipes is a great way to build confidence in your cooking.
 Once you know what your favorite dishes are, you can tweak them to your tastes and soon, you won’t even need the recipe any more.
-See all my clean eating recipes in my recipe index.

 3. Get inspired